paulliwali/almondsandcashews/README.md

-# Meteor - Almonds & Cashews
+# Meteor - Almond & Cashews

-A fun social game where one player is a **cashew**, and other players are **almonds** who are trying to find the cashew and vote it out!
+A fun social game where one player is a **almond**, and other players are **cashews** who are trying to find the almond and vote it out!

-The game is live on [almondsandcashews.meteor.com](http://almondsandcashews.meteor.com/).

 ## Disclaimer